Kyriosity/read-write/README+/pencraft/README+/tech-authoring.md

 <table><tr valign="top"><td>
   <picture><img width="250px" alt="&nbsp;Snapshot from the lib" src="../../_rsc/_img/photo/blog/spots/StadtBiblio.jpg" /></picture>
 </td><td>
-  For less or more creative work in both code and word going to a library, picking the right book, looking in them, and returning to your work can be a real booster.
+  For less or more creative activity in both code and word going to a library, picking engaging offtopic books, looking in them, and returning to the own production can be a real booster.
 </td></tr></table>

 ## Pitfalls